Alfresco/docs-alfresco/media-management/latest/using/index.md

 There are several methods used to request rich media transformations, and the method depends on the type of relationship that exists between the original source and the transformation result.

-Renditions; for example, lower resolution JPEG image and video proxy files, are often requested automatically, when required in Alfresco.
+Renditions, for example, lower resolution JPEG image and video proxy files, are often requested automatically, when required in Alfresco.
 For example, they are requested when browsing a site's document library or navigating to the document details page.

 You can explicitly request a rendition by clicking the **+** icon in the **Renditions** panel of the document details page.
 See [Viewing media](LINK) for more information about the Renditions panel.

-You can perform an ad hoc format transformation in a number of ways; for example, create a rule with a Transform and Copy Content action.
+You can perform an ad hoc format transformation in a number of ways, for example, create a rule with a Transform and Copy Content action.
 See [Applying rules to folders](LINK) for more information about setting up rules.

 ## Publishing media